Skip to main content

 What you need

-• Any additional context about properties, accepted values, or nested component configurations
+• Context about properties, accepted values, or nested component configurations is captured upstream by create-component-md; nothing extra is needed here.

 Mention which properties are required, what the defaults are, and any sub-components that have their own configuration (e.g., a trailing button inside a section heading).